yasufum/spp-tmp/docs/spp_vf/sample_usage.md

 ## Test Application

-TODO(yasufum) json-based steps are deprecated.
+TODO(yasufum) json-based steps will be deprecated.

 ### Register MAC address to Classifier